bahrus/p-et-alia/README.md

 What follows is a discussion of what that might look like.

 The main issue is that we want to be able to work with a list of objects using an intuitive, easy api that specializes in managing lists of objects.
 Namely our good curly braced friend.
+And maybe those objects should be stored outside of RAM, like IndexedDB, and manipulated via web workers (for example, but certainly not required.)

 What we want to "outsource" and make as painless as possible is mapping this beautiful JS to the UI.